JakeSteam/blog-history/_drafts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 Junkbot was created by "gameLab", a company of 6 founded in early 2001 by Eric Zimmerman and Peter Lee "_simply because we wanted to make games_"[^vice].
 They quickly found work creating web games for LEGO.com due to their connections made whilst working on the extremely popular Sissyfight 2000[^sissyfight]. gameLab's story has been told in detail elsewhere (e.g. [Wikipedia](https://en.wikipedia.org/wiki/Gamelab)), with a LEGO podcast episode centred around Junkbot[^lego-podcast] ([transcript](https://www.lego.com/cdn/cs/set/assets/blte95c26554f38a01a/bits_n_bricks_s03e29_feature_and_transcript.pdf)).

-The game includes credits, although the nature of a small company is roles aren't very strictly defined!
-For example, Peter is listed as contributing to Art, Code, and Project Management, but also credit for the "cheeky design of the Junkbot itself ...
-Peter Lee deserves credit for that original design"[^junkbot-design].
+The game includes credits (image below), although the nature of a small company is roles often aren't very strictly defined!
+For example, Peter is listed as contributing to Art, Code, and Project Management, but also credit for the "cheeky design of the Junkbot itself ... [he] deserves credit for that original design"[^junkbot-design].

 [![Junkbot credits](/assets/images/2024/junkbot-credits.png)](/assets/images/2024/junkbot-credits.png)